VishalB210/Carisurg_MedTech_Pathways_Portfolio/screenshots/README.md

 - Maximum value
 - Quartiles

-## A2_Final_Validation_Check.png
+### `A2_Final_Validation_Check.png`

-Shows the final validation stage confirming:
+Shows the final validation stage confirming that:

 - No missing values remain
-- Pulse values fall within the accepted physiological range (40–170 bpm)
+- Pulse values fall within the accepted physiological range of 40–170 bpm
 - The cleaned dataset is ready for analysis

+---

-# Assignment 3 – Data Visualization
+## Assignment 3 – Data Visualisation

-## A3_Pulse_Histogram.png
+### `A3_Pulse_Histogram.png`

-Histogram showing the distribution of pulse values within the Emergency Triage Dataset.
+Histogram showing the distribution of pulse values within the emergency triage dataset.

-### Clinical Question
+**Clinical question:**

-How are pulse rates distributed among Emergency Department patients?
+How are pulse rates distributed among emergency department patients?

-### Clinical Reference Line
+**Clinical reference line:**

-- Tachycardia Threshold = 100 bpm
+Tachycardia threshold = 100 bpm

-### Purpose
+**Purpose:**
 To identify the overall distribution of pulse values and highlight patients whose heart rate exceeds the tachycardia threshold.

-## A3_Age_vs_Pulse_Scatter.png
+### `A3_Age_vs_Pulse_Scatter.png`

-Scatter plot showing the relationship between Age and Pulse.
+Scatter plot showing the relationship between age and pulse.

-### Clinical Question
+**Clinical question:**

-Does age affect resting heart rate in Emergency Department patients?
+Does age affect resting heart rate in emergency department patients?

-### Clinical Reference Lines
+**Clinical reference lines:**

-- Lower Normal Pulse = 60 bpm
+- Lower normal pulse = 60 bpm
-- Upper Normal Pulse = 100 bpm
+- Upper normal pulse = 100 bpm

-### Purpose
+**Purpose:**

-To explore whether any relationship exists between patient age and pulse rate while providing clinical context for normal heart rate ranges.
+To explore whether any relationship exists between patient age and pulse rate while providing clinical context for normal heart-rate ranges.

+---

-# Summary
+## Summary

-These screenshots provide evidence of the complete workflow performed during Week 0:
+These screenshots provide evidence of the Week 0 workflow, including:

 - Data cleaning
 - Missing value handling
 - Validation checks
 - Summary statistics
-- Clinical data visualization
+- Clinical data visualisation
 - Interpretation of healthcare data

-The screenshots support the notebooks and cleaned datasets contained in the main repository.
+Together, these files support the Week 0 notebooks and demonstrate the process used to prepare and visualise healthcare-style triage data.